lytedev/old-lytedev.github.io/readme.md

 ## Requirements

     gem install jekyll --pre
-    gem install rake redcarpet tempdir bundler
+    gem install rake bundler
+    bundle install

-Make sure your ruby gem binaries are in your PATH!
+Make sure your ruby gem binaries are in your PATH so you can run jekyll, rake, and bundle after you install them.

 ## Setup